purcelba/jekyll-now/_posts/2017-6-6-Kaggle-airbnb.md

     <font size="2"><b>Figure 6.</b> Feature importance ratings obtained from XGBoost.
 Larger values indicate that a feature promoted greater reductions in impurity.  </font>
 </p>

-## Artificial neural network: Multi-layer perceptron
+## Artificial Neural Network: Multi-Layer Perceptron
 Multi-layer perceptrons (MLP) are a class of feedforward neural network models that learns combinations of features to transform the data into a space where they become lineary separable.
 These models are very powerful, but  highly parameterized and require careful training for good results.
 I trained the model using mini-batch stochastic gradient descent implemented in Keras with a TensorFlow backend.
 To efficiently select hyperparameters, I implemented a randomized search with 5-fold cross validation in parallel on a high-performance computing cluster.
 The trained network outperformed both logistic regression and boosted trees on the holdout set (auROC = 0.74).
 This algorithm would be a great choice for situations in which high accuracy is paramount, but long training times are not an issue.

 ![Figure 7]({{ site.baseurl }}/images/auROC.png "auROC."){: .center-image }